HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 So, while the technology is widely available, overcoming these obstacles makes it highly unpopular—with less than 1% adoption.
 Chrome has also filed an <a hreflang="en" href="https://lists.w3.org/Archives/Public/ietf-http-wg/2019JulSep/0078.html">Intent to Remove</a> that is paused until a testable implementation of 103 Early Hints (covered next) is available.
 Chrome <a hreflang="en" href="https://github.com/httpwg/http2-spec/issues/786#issuecomment-724371629">does not support</a> Server Push on HTTP/3 either.

-You can read more about HTTP, HTTP/2, and HTTP/3 in the [HTTP Chapter](./http).
+You can read more about HTTP, HTTP/2, and HTTP/3 in the [HTTP](./http) chapter.

 ## Future